Do you want to know how to edit a robots.txt file in WordPress?

 http://www.example.com/robots.txt

-To check the robots.txt file for your own website, you simply replace the http://www.example.com/ with your domain and add robots.txt at the end.
+To check the robots.txt file for your own website, you simply replace http://www.example.com/ with your domain and add robots.txt at the end.

 User-agent: [user-agent name]